SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 }
 ```

-Now back to our main code.
-It looks simple again.
+Now our main code looks simple again:

 ```
 $crud=$this->add('MyCRUD');
 $crud->setModel('BookWithAuthor');
 ```

-This example just demonstrated you some of the fine points of Agile Toolkit:
+This example gives you a first glimpse of some of the most powerful features of Agile Toolkit:

-* You can enhance any existing component and even interact with components it's built of
+* You can easily enhance existing components and even interact with the subcomponents it's built of
-* The built-in ORM supports joins amongst other things transparently with no extra SQL queries
-* Code can be easily refactored and contained in a dedicated classes both for models and views
+* Code in Models and Views can be quickly refactored to encapsulate new functionality
-* Abstraction at it's finest.
-Once you develop and test your own components separately, construct UI of any complexity out of them.
+* You can develop and test custom components separately, then combine into a UI of any complexity.

 ## Can I Use Agile Toolkit With My Existing Code?

 We recognise that many developers will be coming to Agile Toolkit with a significant investment in other MVC frameworks, or in content management frameworks such as WordPress, Drupal and Joomla.

-If you want to add sophisticated data handling to your legacy code, Agile Toolkit is designed to play well with other
-frameworks.
-You may use the UI of Agile Toolkit inside your CodeIgniter project just on a couple of pages or you can
-take advantage of Agile Toolkit ORM and build your REST interface for your JavaScript fronted.
-Most commonly
-users decide to re-write their backend/admin system using Agile Toolkit as a first step in integration.
+If you want to add sophisticated data handling to your legacy code, Agile Toolkit is designed to play well with other frameworks.
+For example you might use the Agile Toolkit UI features for just a couple of Pages inside your CodeIgniter project, or you can use the unique features of the Agile Toolkit ORM to build the REST interface for your JavaScript frontend.
+Most commonly, users decide to rewrite their backend/admin system using Agile Toolkit as a first step towards integration.
 You'll find more details [here](/TODO).